lewisfish/data_cube_viewer/readme.md

   - Fix bugs(memory leak??)
   - Ability to open any fortran unformmated binary file
   - Controlable colorbars(partially done with autoscale)
-  - Save data from whats on screen
+  - Save data from whats on screen(partially done with gif making and saving of boreholes)
   - more...